 - Be personal.
 Whether you’re a multinational organization or a local club, you want your members to feel that they’re known and valued on a personal level within your organization.
 Never address them as “Dear Member” or “To Whom It May Concern”; if they’ve been in your membership program long enough to receive a renewal letter, you should know their name!

 You don’t want to start off on the wrong foot, so don’t take your salutation lightly!
+Your membership management software should have some marketing & communications tools — like mail merge — that will help you keep communications personal, but accurate.

 To sum it up: Your greeting matters, so address your members in a way that shows them that your organization values them personally.